 Early Life

-Daniel Roullier was born on November 14, 1935, in Landébia, France, and grew up in Saint-Malo, a city with a rich maritime history.
-With only a basic education, Roullier started his career with the vision to develop sustainable solutions for agriculture.
+Daniel Roullier was born on November 14, 1935, in Landébia, France, and grew up in Saint-Malo, a city in Brittany, known for its maritime history.
+From a young age, Roullier displayed an interest in the region's natural resources, which would later influence his entrepreneurial endeavors.
+He received a certificate of studies.

 Rise to Success